glauberramos/css-architecture/README.md

 ================

 Information about CSS architecture and code standards.
-This is a live document and I accept and encourage contributions :D
+This is a live document and I accept and encourage contributions :D This document contains information about my experience devoloping CSS code and also some techniques I study and try to apply in my work.

+This document is about styles in general so for the examples I'm using SASS.

 <img src="http://www.encroach.net/images/sacred_geometry/sacred_geometry_nature/mollusk_shell.jpg" width="170px"></image>